By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Cultures and families are or different.
 Some stay close forever and some quickly separate and become independent adults.
 If you and your partner are not in agreement on the role of parents and relatives in your new family this can create tremendous friction.

 When disagreements and family problems arise, running to your family for advice and consolation can create the situation of alliances.
 Once you complain to your family about your new spouse you have poisoned the relationship.
-Do not expect to tell others your partners faults and then for them forgive them when you do.
+Do not expect to tell others your partner’s faults and then for them to forgive your partner when you do.

 Arguments over whose family to involve in holiday celebrations and which family’s routines and rituals to adopt are common family relationship problems.

 You are not on the same page about where your family is going.